tobias-stadler/compiler/README.md

 - IR Generation:
   - lazy SSA construction using approach by M. Braun et al.

-The goal is to fully implement C99.
-The Lexer, Preprocessor, Parser and AST already support nearly every language construct (see TODO section).
+The goal is to reliably compile reasonable C99 code, but supporting all features and full conformance is out of scope.
+Most language constructs are already implemented in Lexer, Preprocessor, Parser and AST, but have not yet been tested extensively (see TODO section for a list of known issues).
 IR generation currently only supports integer expressions (+ address-of/dereference), structured control flow, function calls with register-sized datatypes, basic structs/unions.
 ## RISC-V backend
 - instruction selector currently supports RV32I instruction set